rishikaimal/Arduino-Morse-Code-Encoder-and-Decoder/README.md

-# Morse-Code-Encoder-and-Decoder
+# Morse-Code-Encoder-and-Decoder with Arduino.
-Morse code encoder and decoder for Arduino based project.

-In this project I have used 2 Arduino UNO boards, one acting as the transmitter which encodes the given data to morse code and sends corresponding laser signals, while other board receives the laser signal and detects them using an LDR (light dependent resistor) and decodes the signals to the original data which was sent to the transmitter.
+This project uses 2 Arduino UNO boards, one acting as the transmitter which encodes the given data to morse code and sends corresponding laser signals, while other board receives the laser signal and detects them using an LDR (light dependent resistor) and decodes the signals to the original data which was sent to the transmitter.
+I have used LED instead of a laser here due to it's inavailiability, but the model works perfectly fine with laser also, so you can choose either one of them according to your preference.

+IDE used: Arduino IDE

 __Componenets used:__
 1. Arduino UNO (x2)